COSC-499-W2023/year-long-project-team-3/docs/weekly logs/team/week_5_sem_1_team_log.md

 ### Test Report

 -   Testing has not yet been set up for this week so we do not have a test report for this week.
-Additionally no coding tasks were completed this week.

 ### Additional Context